Fail to audit your network and you’re neglecting a key responsibility on the care and maintenance of your relationships.

 This way, when people join, you’re already doing something you like.

-This brings me to test #1.
+This brings me to test #1 to audit your network.

 Share a controversial opinion with your network